stuartpb/project-araminta/README.md

 As OpenSCAD does not currently support importing SVG vectors, the SVGs in this repository have been rendered out to DXFs, with "Flatten Beziers" applied with a Flatness of 1.0 (0.1 for tubman-copperplate).

-There appear to be issues in the current iteration involving the Tubman portrait that result in the final render not having coherent normals: I'm working on seeing if I can fix this.
+There appear to be issues in the current iteration involving the Tubman portrait that result in the final render not having coherent normals: as a workaround, this iteration attempts to use a rendered bitmap of the portrait instead.
+(This bitmap appears to be too large for OpenSCAD to display, which is why this isn't getting committed to the `master` branch.)

 ## Models